 - A high-quality multivitamin and mineral – you can find an array of multivitamins at my store.
 This is the one I frequently recommend, especially if you have any degree of diabesity.
-To find out the degree of diabesity you have, log in and take this quiz.

 - 1,000 to 2,000 IU of vitamin D3,once a day with breakfast – you can get this as a liquid or

 - 1,000 to 2,000 mg of omega-3 fats (should contain a ratio of approximately 300/200 mg of EPA/ DHA), twice a day, once with breakfast and once with dinner

 - 100 to 200 mg of magnesium, twice a day, once with breakfast and once with dinner – you can find several forms in my store, including citrate and glycinate.